ana-morais57/Board-Games-Recommender-System/README.md

 ---

-## Overview
+## 📜 Overview

 This project implements a clustering-based recommender system for board games.
-Users can select a board game and receive recommendations based on similar game attributes such as ratings, game complexity, playtime, game cathegories and mechanics.
-The application is built using Python and Streamlit.
+Users can select a board game and receive recommendations based on similar game attributes such as:
+- ⭐ Ratings
+- 🎛 Game complexity
+- ⏳ Playtime
+- 🗂 Game categories and mechanics

+The application is built using **Python** and **Streamlit** for an interactive user experience.

 ---

-## Project Files
+## 📂 Project Files

 This repository contains the following files: